 Let's look at Romans chapter 1 tonight.
 This is the last easy part in Romans.
 The next three years in chapter 1 are going to prove to...
-No, this is the last of the introductory messages and then beginning in our next study, next Sunday evening, we will get into verse 16, the gospel of Christ, the power of God unto salvation which is the theme of the book.
+No, this is the last of the introductory messages, and then beginning in our next study, next Sunday evening, we will get into verse 16, the gospel of Christ, the power of God unto salvation, which is the theme of the book.
 And then we'll move through this tremendous presentation.
 And we're going to move at a rate that we don't lose our perspective.
 So, I really feel God's going to change some lives as we go through.

-And I think this is the focus of all of us who serve and we're all called to serve.
-Romans 6:22 says that, we have become servants of Christ.
+And I think this is the focus for all of us who serve, and we're all called to serve.
+Romans 6:22 says that.
+We have become servants of Christ.
 We're all called to serve.
 And I think that the principles of spiritual service that Paul reveals from his own heart become models for all of our service.
 We may not have Paul's apostolic calling.
 We may not have his remarkable and unique gifts, but we can sure have his motives and his attitudes and his desires.

 What does it mean?
 What separates that from everybody else's spiritual activity?
 Well, we already went through two looks at this text about six weeks ago, and this is the third.
 And I just pray that the artist himself will touch up your canvas wherever the color has faded.
 Let's just be reminded of the marks of true spiritual service.

 And then we've already learned that spiritual service is marked by a submissive spirit.
 The end of verse 10 says, "I would like to have a prosperous journey by the will of God to come unto you."
 In other words, everything has to be ordered by God's perfect will.
 There's no panic.
-There's not trying to stretch yourself out, trying to gain your reputation, trying to broaden your influence for personal reasons.
+There's no trying to stretch yourself out, trying to gain your reputation, trying to broaden your influence for personal reasons.
 There's an utter submission to the will of God.
-Self-styled Messiahs are always megalomaniacs.
-They always want to win the world and nothing short of it and they get very upset when something stands in their way.
+Self-styled messiahs are always megalomaniacs.
+They always want to win the world and nothing short of it, and they get very upset when something stands in their way.
 They don't have any economy of effort.
-They don't know what it is to be limited by God's will, they just go out and try to do as much as they can as big as they can and little thought is ever given to what God might will.
+They don't know what it is to be limited by God's will.
+They just go out and try to do as much as they can as big as they can, and little thought is ever given to what God might will.
 The true servant of God submits all his plans to God's will.
 He's not in the business of competing with God.